The Thrush 710P

 THE SWITCHBACK: Crop to Fire in Minutes

-This is the latest Thrush initiative- the Georgia State took possession of two Switchbacks December 2017.
+The Georgia State took possession of two Switchbacks December 2017.

 Powered by a GE H80 turbine engine, the Switchback is designated as a Single Engine Air Tanker (SEAT) aircraft and will be used by the Georgia Forestry Commission for fire detection, rapid response firefighting and training.
 Thanks to its size and maneuverability, the 510G Switchback has the ability to quickly deliver 500 gallons of water, retardant or fire suppressant with pinpoint accuracy in tight environments.
 In addition, the Switchback has the ability to switch from agriculutral spray duties to firefighting capabilities in a matter of minutes thanks to its unique fire gate delivery system.
 See the full article here.